 He gathered his adult children in his home for a meeting.
 He was frank with them and revealed how sad and disappointed he felt.
 He revealed his fears, something he had never done.
 He told them he expected more from them.
 The kids looked at each other somewhat sheepishly.
 They admitted that they had been off in their own worlds.
 They told their father how much they wanted to be closer but just didn’t know how.
 They asked him to be open to telling them he loved them.
 He asked them to express more caring by showing up and pitching in.
 The paid caregivers for the parents were great but they were not there all the time.

 Agreements were made.
 Some stumbling and awkwardness happened at first.
 But as the next month passed, the kids finally started to show up with a schedule.
-And empty talk was replaced by family history, expressions of thanks and acknowledgement to each other of the changes they were making.
+And empty talk was replaced by family history, expressions of thanks and acknowledgment to each other of the changes they were making.

 The last years for Philip were much better.
 He was able to express his feelings in ways he had never done before.
 Maybe age just made him not care about what people might think.
 It had a profound effect on his family.
 All of them grew closer, in spite of their differences.
 They learned to accept each other far better, led by Philip.